tum-pbs/pbdl-book/overview.md

 ============================

-The name of this book, _Physics-Based Deep Learning_, denotes combiniations of physical modeling and numerical simulations with methods based on artificial neural networks.
+The name of this book, _Physics-Based Deep Learning_, denotes combinations of physical modeling and numerical simulations with methods based on artificial neural networks.
 The general direction of Physics-Based Deep Learning represents a very active, quickly growing and exciting field of research, and the following chapter will